LonaDB/Server/README.md

-# LunaDB
+# LonaDB

-LunaDB is my 3rd attempt in creating my own "database".
+LonaDB is my 3rd attempt in creating my own "database".
 Please keep in mind that this is a early prototype.

 - 1st attempt: [ShinoaDB](https://github.com/Hanyaku-Chan/ShinoaDB)